-These lip balms hold Whidbey windfall Douglas fir branches (traditionally used for skin soothing, antimicrobial, emotionally uplifting), lemon balm (traditionally used because emotionally soothing, anti-viral, helps some folks with cold sores), plantain (our beautiful, beloved skin-healing support "weed"), and local cottonwood bud infused oil (traditionally used for skin healing, smells great, and helps keep the balm from going rancid or molding).
+These lip balms hold Whidbey windfall Douglas fir branches (traditionally used for skin soothing, antimicrobial, uplifting us emotionally and helping us feel welcome on earth), lemon balm (traditionally used because emotionally soothing, anti-viral, helps some folks with cold sores), plantain seed (our beautiful, beloved, forest and field dwelling, skin-healing support "weed"), and local cottonwood bud infused oil (traditionally used for skin healing and connecting to the land and each other plus smells great and prolongs the life of the balm), and local beeswax, organic olive oil and Shea butter, which are all traditionally skin soothing as well.
 This nourishing, softening lip balm is a celebration of local trees and forest's edge plants.
 No essential oils--just the natural scent of the tree branches, buds, and plants infused into organic olive oil, so the balm is gentle, nourishing, maybe even a bit comforting.
 And nothing else.

 And, as with all new products, you should still start slow and make sure you/your family’s bodies like the plants in this balm.
 Discontinue use if your body isn’t happy.
 There is one drop of castor oil per tin of lip balm to make it silky smooth and even more softening.
 In very high doses, castor oil can be used a laxative, so please don’t sit down and eat dozens of tins of lip balm.
 Come to think of it, don’t eat even one tin of lip balm.
 The balm is for your lips not your belly.
 Please share this tip with children if the lip balm is shared with children.